 The prettiest people seem to turn up for this glamorous six-day party, which takes place during the cooler months in Florida but gets fairly steamy at night.
 Some of the world’s top DJs are known to perform here under towering tents and streaming lights, and surrounding clubs piggyback the event with special promotions.
 While it’s a heavily male crowd, the event also features some special events that cater solely to women.

-3. PrideFest of the Palm Beaches, Lake Worth (late March)
+PrideFest of Lake Worth and the Palm Beaches, Lake Worth (late March)